libscran/mumosa/README.md

 ## Overview

-Multi-modal single-cell experiments generate data of different modalities (e.g., RNA, protein) from the same set of cells.
+In multi-modal single-cell experiments, we obtain data of different modalities (e.g., RNA, protein) from the same set of cells.
-In some parts of the analysis, we want to combine data from different modalities to increase the information available for each cell.
+Naturally, we would like to combine data from different modalities to increase the information available for each cell.
-This is most relevant to results that are expressed in terms of cells, like clustering and visualization with t-SNE or UMAP.
+This is most relevant to analysis steps that yield results in terms of cells, like clustering and visualization with t-SNE or UMAP.
 A simple combining strategy is to just concatenate the per-modality data matrices together into a single matrix for further analysis.
-While convenient and compatible with many downstream procedures, this is complicated by the differences in the variance between modalities - higher noise in one modality might drown out biological signal in another modality that has lower variance.
+While convenient and compatible with many downstream procedures, this is complicated by the differences in the variance between modalities.
+Higher noise in one modality might drown out biological signal in another modality that has lower variance.

-In **mumosa**, we scale embeddings to equalize noise across modalities prior to concatenation.
+The **mumosa** algorithm scales embeddings to equalize noise across modalities prior to concatenation.
 First, we compute the median distance to the $k$-th nearest neighbor in the low-dimensional embedding for each modality (e.g., after PCA).
 This distance is used as a proxy for the modality-specific noise within a subpopulation containing at least $k$ cells.
 We define a scaling factor for each modality as the ratio of the median distances for that modality compared to a "reference" modality.
 We scale the modality's embedding by its factor, removing differences in variance due to irrelevant factors like the scale of expression values, number of features, etc.
 We then concatenate the matrices to form a single embedding for further analysis.

-We deliberately use the distance to the nearest neighbors instead of the total variance for each embedding.
-The latter would unnecessarily penalize modalities with strong biological heterogeneity.
-Our approach aims to remove differences in the magnitude of noise while preserving modality-specific biological signal in the concatenation.

 ## Quick start